CIBC-Internal/python/Doc/library/locale.rst

 Access to message catalogs
 --------------------------

+.. function:: gettext(msg)
+.. function:: dgettext(domain, msg)
+.. function:: dcgettext(domain, msg, category)
+.. function:: textdomain(domain)
+.. function:: bindtextdomain(domain, dir)

 The locale module exposes the C library's gettext interface on systems that provide this interface.
-It consists of the functions :func:`gettext`, :func:`dgettext`, :func:`dcgettext`, :func:`textdomain`, :func:`bindtextdomain`, and :func:`bind_textdomain_codeset`.
+It consists of the functions :func:`!gettext`, :func:`!dgettext`, :func:`!dcgettext`, :func:`!textdomain`, :func:`!bindtextdomain`, and :func:`!bind_textdomain_codeset`.
 These are similar to the same functions in the :mod:`gettext` module, but use the C library's binary format for message catalogs, and the C library's search algorithms for locating message catalogs.

 Python applications should normally find no need to invoke these functions, and should use :mod:`gettext` instead.
-A known exception to this rule are applications that link with additional C libraries which internally invoke :c:func:`gettext` or :func:`dcgettext`.
+A known exception to this rule are applications that link with additional C libraries which internally invoke :c:func:`gettext` or :c:func:`dcgettext`.
 For these applications, it may be necessary to bind the text domain, so that the libraries can properly locate their message catalogs.